 SACE Japanese Language students build on the diversity and range of language and cultural knowledge, understanding and skills that they bring with them through their previous experiences at school and in the community.

-Restaurant excursions and interacting with visiting Japanese students and visitors.
+Restaurant excursions, interacting with visiting Japanese students and Japanese exchange trip.

-Students may be asked to contribute to the cost of a noncompulsory local excursion.
+Students may be asked to contribute to the cost of a non-compulsory local excursion.